XoopsDocs/oledrion-tutorial/README.md

 ## Module Purpose

-This module is for .....
+This module is the best and most comprehensive e-Commerce module developed natively for XOOPS!

 ![image001.png](assets/image001.png)
 *Figure 1: Main view of the xLanguage Module (Admin side)*